Thailand, Cambodia & Vietnam - Follow The Mekong

 The transfer time from the airport to your hotel is approximately one hour.

 Should the water in Tonle Sap Lake be too low, the journey by boat on Day Six will be replaced with coach transportation.

 Passports and visas

 British citizens require machine-readable passports when travelling overseas.
 A visa is required for entry to Cambodia.
 Your passport must contain two blank pages and be valid for six months beyond the exit date from Cambodia.
 The current charge for British Citizens is GBP30.
 British Citizens do not require a visa to visit Thailand.
-Until 30 June 2018, British Citizens do not require a visa for single entry visits to Vietnam if staying for less than 15 days.
-If travelling to Vietnam from 1 July 2018, a visa will be required, and the current charge for British Citizens is GBP54.
+Until 30 June 2021, British Citizens do not require a visa for single entry visits to Vietnam if staying for less than 15 days.
+Full details of how and when to apply will be sent out about eight weeks before your departure date.
+Until 30 June 2021, British Citizens do not require a visa for single entry visits to Vietnam if staying for less than 15 days.
 Full details of how and when to apply will be sent out about eight weeks before your departure date.

 Foreign Office Travel Advice

 Visit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas.

 All flights travel overnight and land at your destination the next day.
 On-board meals will usually be dinner and breakfast.
 All drinks are complimentary.